tanny459/Library-Management-System-Python/README.md

 # Library-Management-System-Python
-This is a simple command-line-based Library Management System implemented in Python.
+This is a simple but affective command-line-based Library Management System implemented in Python.

 ## Features:
 - Add, update, and delete books